German shepherds are the best! They are known to be powerful, loyal, and extremely intelligent.

 Using The Wrong Diet

 When building muscle, it is important to get the diet right.
 Don’t just start working your dog out and expect to see results.
-The nutrient is the key to muscle growth.
+Nutrients are the key to muscle growth.
 Remember, it is 80% nutrient and 20% exercise.

 Another important thing to remember is that you must have a recovery plan after you’re done with your dog’s exercise.
 Maybe that is supplements, protein, a good quality meal, or a raw diet.